HETI History

 General Secretary: Chiara Hatton-Hall (GB)

-Committee Members: Marie- Therese Kuypers (B), Mercedes Jiminez-Horwitz (E)
+Committee Members: Marie-Therese Kuypers (B), Mercedes Jiminez-Horwitz (E)

 By 2003 the electronic network was extended and since the number of member nations had risen to 41, work on a new constitution was started.
 Doug Denby became the chairman of the committee.

 XI.
-International Congress in Budapest (HU)
+International Congress in Budapest (HU) in 2003

 The work has been planned in 9 sections.
 The history of therapeutic riding was presented for the first time in the fifth section.